lsdroubay/C/softwaremanual/scalevec.md

   //Vector to be output
   float* v = a;

-  //for-loop to sum individual elements of the two vectors, a and b, at index i for (int i = 0; i < VecSize; i++)
+  //for-loop to multiply idividual elements of the vector, a, by the scalar, s for (int i = 0; i < VecSize; i++)
   {
     v[i] = a[i] * s;
   }

-  //return vector that contains the individual sums return v;
+  //return vector that contains the scaled vector return v;
 }
 ```